 - Short, guided video tutorials 🎥 Our YouTube channel is full of them!
 Our Head of Video Andrew Demeter will walk you through key tasks, from mapping out your bot's conversation to tracking its performance.

 - Our blog 📝 The Chatfuel blog is packed with guides and advice to help you build an amazing bot, with posts on everything from avoiding common mistakesto using bots in times of crisis.

 - Help documentation ⚙️ If you ever want to know how a specific chatbot tool or feature works, find a full write-up and step-by-step instructions in our help center.

-- Chatfuel School 🍎 It's our weekly livestream on YouTube.
-Every Wednesday at 11am PST, our team team and expert guests cover all kinds of useful topics for bot-builders and marketers, from building a brand voice to conversational design for your bot.
+- Chatfuel School 🍎 It's our marketing podcast on YouTube.
+Our team and expert guests cover all kinds of useful topics for bot-builders and marketers on the show, from building a brand voice to conversational chatbot design.
 (Sign up to get a reminder when we go live.)

 - Expert support 🙋🏻 If you get stuck, you can always get help from fellow bot-builders in our Facebook community, or reach out to our stellar support team any time at firstname.lastname@example.org.

 #7.
 A chatbot can help your organization stand out 💥

 We're on a mission to help all nonprofits discover the benefits of Messenger chatbots.
 Because for now, chatbots are drastically underutilized in the not-for-profit world!
 So while we work on getting more organizations on board, yours can take advantage of early-adopter perks.
 For people who are used to receiving only static emails or paper newsletters from their favorite charities, a chat with your bot would be a breath of fresh air. 🍃